Socialist Party (France)

 Several figures who acted at the international level have also been members of the PS, including Jacques Delors, who was the president of the European Commission from 1985 to 1994 and the first person to serve three terms in that office; Dominique Strauss-Kahn, who was the managing director of the International Monetary Fund from 2007 to 2011; and Pascal Lamy, who was Director-General of the World Trade Organization from 2005 to 2013.
 Party membership has declined precipitously, standing at 22,000 members in 2021, down from 42,300 in 2016, 60,000 in 2014 and 173,486 members in 2012.
 However, before the start of the 2023 Marseille Congress, the party announced that it had more than 41,000 members, almost double that of the previous count announced during the 2021 Villeurbanne Congress.
+By November 2024, the Socialist Party claimed 47,000 members.

 History

 French socialist movement and the SFIO

 The defeat of the Paris Commune (1871) greatly reduced the power and influence of the socialist movements in France.
 Its leaders were killed or exiled.
 France's first socialist party, the Federation of the Socialist Workers of France (FTSF), was founded in 1879.
 It was characterised as "possibilist" because it promoted gradual reforms.
 Two parties split off from it: in 1882, the French Workers' Party (POF) of Jules Guesde and Paul Lafargue (the son-in-law of Karl Marx), then in 1890 the Revolutionary Socialist Workers' Party (POSR) of Jean Allemane.
 At the same time, the heirs of Louis Auguste Blanqui, a symbol of the French revolutionary tradition, created the Central Revolutionary Committee (CRC) led by Édouard Vaillant.
 There were also some declared socialist deputies such as Alexandre Millerand and Jean Jaurès who did not belong to any party.